-Now here is a little sweetie and sure to steal your heart!
-Little boy's 2 piece dress from the late 1800's in a white pique cotton fabric accented with tambour work along the bottom of the skirt & bodice of dress.
-Jacket with its large collar is also accented with tambour work, as is both the front and back of jacket as well as the cuffs and collar.
+Now here is a little sweetie which I am sure could steal your heart!
+A little boy's 2 piece dress, from the late 1800's, in a white pique cotton fabric.
+It is accented with tambour work embroidery at the bottom of the skirt as well as bodice of dress.
+The jacket, with its large collar, is also accented with tambour work, as well as both the front and back of jacket, cuffs and collar.

 Jacket fastens at the front neck opening with a frog and pearl buttons.
 It's a lovely dress so suitable for display, dressing a large bear, doll or even a child.

-Condition is good although it does have a few minor problems which is to be expected for the age.
-You will find a few pinholes in the one sleeve and a couple in the other sleeve along with one that is about the size of an eraser head.
-I found some slight fraying to on a piece of the tambour work on the jacket's back. (see photo below)
+Condition is good although it does have a few minor problems, which is to be expected for the age.
+You will find a few pinholes in the one sleeve and a couple in the other sleeve, along with one that is about the size of an eraser head.
+I found some slight fraying to on a piece of the tambour work on the jacket's back.
+See photo.

 The dress has been laundered and pressed - ready for whatever your need.
-Many of our items are more than suitable for childrens re-enactment or renaissance accessories.
+Many of our items are more than suitable for children re-enactment or renaissance accessories.